 If it works for you, you will see something like below.
 I found that if it doesn’t work, it gives good error messages!

 I like doing daily scans as it helps me be proactive.
 BTW, did you know that they do approximately 32k worth of checks in a scan?
 Wow.

 Some of you may not want to scan that often, but I want to know of issues sooner, particularly security related issues.

 Now lets add our license.
-You may need to reach up to the top right for the gear icon, then use the License button – again you can see it above.
+You need to reach up to the top right for the gear icon, then use the License tab.
 You use the Add License button and select the license file.